Department of Health and Social Care

 All learners develop an e-portfolio, the Development and Career Plan (DCP).
 This is a detailed record of the development of skills, experience and knowledge which:

-• Supports reflection on academic and assessed work and ensures learners are able to respond effectively to feedback from tutors and improve their grade
+• Supports reflection on academic and assessed work and ensures learners are able to respond effectively to feedback from tutors and improve their grades

 • Allows learners to collect evidence of the things that they achieve during their studies that promote their employability